dsaidgovsg/de_sysengr_tech_test/README.md

 ### Access.conf
 12. Configure /etc/security/access.conf to only allow hdadmin, adm-john and john to login via the network (not LOCAL), and deny everyone else from everywhere.

+### Monitoring
+13. Write a script that lists disk partitions that are more than 80% full.

+14. Set up a cron job to run the script every 15mins.